 I am an Assistant Professor of Spanish at Lycoming College in Williamsport, Pennsylvania.
 My research focuses on representations of the nonhuman in Mexican and Central American literature and film.
 At Lycoming, I teach classes in the Modern Languages Department on Latin American literature, Mexican cinema, and Spanish conversation.

-Carolyn Fornoff, Ph.D. candidate in Spanish & Portuguese at the University of Pennsylvania, is currently completing work on her dissertation, Species Sadness: Sex, Politics and Nonhuman Creativity in Latin America.
-This project traces narratives of human-animal kinship in twentieth-century Mexican and Central American literature and film.
+I am currently at work on a monograph, Species Sadness: Race, Gender and Animality in Mexican and Central American Literature.
+This project traces how discourses of animality intersect with those of race, gender, and politics in twentieth-century Mexican and Central American literature.
 It takes the nahual—the Mesoamerican belief that each human individual is linked to an animal counterpart—as its starting point to explore how intimacy between humans and animals constitutes a mechanism through which writers and artists reconfigure normative ways of being ‘human.’

 As part of broader research in the environmental humanities, I am also collaborating on the preparation of two edited volumes:

 - Timescales: Ecological Temporalities Across Disciplines, co-edited with Bethany Wiggin and Patricia Kim, will bring together interdisciplinary research on the question of time in the Anthropocene.
 This volume evolved from a conference organized by the Penn Program in Environmental Humanities in October, 2016.

 - Pushing Past the Human in Latin American Cinema, co-edited with Gisela Heffes, aims to theorize the rich cinematic production coming out of Latin America that attends to environmental questions.
 Please find the CFP here; abstracts are due in late September.